Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 In order to obtain the DOS, the WL algorithm performs a random walk in the configuration space of the model.
 Trial moves from an initial configuration, labelled $n$, to a proposed configuration, labelled $m$, are accepted with probability

 where $E_n$ is the energy of the initial configuration and $E_m$ is the energy of the proposed configuration.
-In the context of the fixed-lattice high-entropy alloy simulations considered in this work, Monte Carlo trial moves consist of two randomly selected atoms within the system swapping positions.
-This algorithm is not self-starting however, as the DOS is not known at the start of the simulation.
-An initial estimate for the DOS is required.
+In the context of the fixed-lattice high-entropy alloy simulations considered in this work, MC trial moves consist of two randomly selected atoms within the system swapping positions, accepted according to the probability in Eq.~\ref{eq:wl_transition_probability}.
+This algorithm is not self-starting however, as the DOS is not known at the start of the simulation and an initial estimate for the DOS is required.
 This is usually taken as $g(E) \equiv 1$, and is iteratively refined throughout the simulation, with the uniformity of sampling being a measure of how accurately the DOS is currently estimated.
 Once the DOS is sufficiently accurate, a uniform distribution of samples is obtained.
-The estimate is refined iteratively by modifying the DOS over a series of WL iterations.
-After each trial move the DOS is updated as
+The estimate of the DOS is refined in iterations by modifying the DOS after each trial move according to

-with $E_i$ being the energy of the resulting state, while $f_k$ is known as the the modification factor at WL iteration $k$, which in practice takes value close to, but slightly greater than, unity.
+with $E_i$ being the energy of the resulting state, while $f_k$ is known as the modification factor at WL iteration $k$, which in practice takes a value close to, but slightly greater than, unity.
 (Note that this means that there are no `wasted' moves; even a rejected move results in the DOS being updated.)
-Due to the many orders or magnitude over which the DOS varies, it is often numerically convenient to work with $\log{g(E)}$ rather than $g{(E)}$ itself, incremented by $\log(f_k)$ at each trial move.
+Due to the many orders of magnitude over which the DOS varies, it is often numerically convenient to work with $\log{g(E)}$ rather than $g{(E)}$ itself, incremented by $\log(f_k)$ at each trial move.
 To further address the issue of magnitude, the logarithm of the DOS is periodically shifted such that the minimum value is zero.
 At the start of the simulation, the iteration number is $k=1$ and $\log (f_1)$ is set to some appropriately small value---we choose $\log(f_1)=0.05$.
 A histogram of the visited energies, $H(E)$, is maintained, and the WL iteration number is incremented once the histogram reaches a desired level of `flatness', $F$, defined as

 where the target value of $F$ is typically chosen to be close to 0.8 (80\%), indicating that the simulation is now exploring all energy windows near-equally.
 If this flatness condition is met, the sampling is paused, and the modification factor $f$ is reduced to be closer to unity for the next iteration, \textit{e.g.} $f_{k+1}=\sqrt{f_k}$.
 The histogram, $H(E)$, tracking the visited energies is reset to be uniformly zero, and the sampling continues until $f$ falls below a set tolerance $f = 1 + \varepsilon$ for some appropriately small value of $\varepsilon$, defining the degree of convergence of the DOS.
 The DOS is then taken to be that obtained after the final WL iteration.
 In this work, we take $\varepsilon = 2\cdot 10^{-5}$ purely as a convenient level of convergence to use as a benchmark.
 In practice, $\varepsilon$ could be taken as much smaller than this for generating accurate results, and convergence of any calculated output quantities for a given model system should always be thoroughly tested.